William Kerley is represented by Rayfield Allied worldwide.

 A renowned Britten specialist, William directed the 50th anniversary Aldeburgh Festival production of Gloriana at the Snape Maltings.
 He also directed a new production of Britten’s children’s opera, Let’s Make an Opera at the Aldeburgh Jubilee Hall, where the piece had its premiere in 1949.

 In 2011 William directed the Chinese premiere of Rossini’s Il Barbiere di Sivilgia at the National Centre for the Performing Arts in Beijing.
 In 2012 he directed a new production of Bizet’s Carmen at the Teatro Petruzzelli in Bari, Italy.
 Recent productions also include the world-premiere of Giorgio Battistelli’s The Embalmer at Almeida Opera and a new production of Donizetti’s La Fille du Regiment for Opera Holland Park.
 His Guildhall double-bill of Hindemith’s Long Christmas Dinner and Berkeley’s A Dinner Engagement was nominated for a Royal Philharmonic Society Award.
+More recently, he has directed a new production of Thomas Ades’ Powder Her Face at Opera Philadelphia and a new Britten Centenary production of Paul Bunyan for British Youth Opera at the Peacock Theatre in London.

 Paul Bunyan, British Youth Opera